ahmet-uzgor/my-case-solution/README.md

 CREATED by [AHMET UZGOR](https://www.linkedin.com/in/ahmet-uzgor-a1397a134/)

 This folder includes node.js restful api which is written for a company case study .
+Used technologies are listed below:

+Node.js => express, mongodb (native) for database, jwt - jsonwebtoken for authentication, bcrypt.js for hashing, jest + supertest for testing

 To be able to start app please follow below codes;
 ```